d3x0r/JSOX/README.md

 compatible output; it would lose all the features anyway; use existing `JSON.stringify()` if required, all JSON(JSON3/JSON5/JSON6) is valid JSOX.

-JSOX adds BigInt, Date, and TypeArray transport support, and includes keywords (5)'Infinity', (5)'NaN', (6)'undefined'.
+JSOX adds Map, BigInt, Date, and TypeArray transport support, cyclic objects, and includes keywords (5)'Infinity', (5)'NaN', (6)'undefined'.

 JSOX adds optional processing of `typed` data.
 Type names can be applied to Objects, Arrays and Strings.
 Type names are defined and provided with